5.56×45mm NATO: Deployment

-The M855A1 was put to the test at the 2012 National Rifle Association's National High-Power Rifle Championship at Camp Perry, Ohio in August 2012.
+The M855A1 was put to the test at the 2012 National Rifle Association's National High-Power Rifle Championship at Camp Perry, Ohio, in August 2012.
 The shooter for the Army was Rob Harbison, a contractor supporting small caliber ammunition capability development at Fort Benning Georgia.
-This was a special event for the Project Manager for Maneuver Ammunition Systems and the Army's Maneuver Center of Excellence as it was an opportunity to showcase the capabilities of the Enhanced Performance Round.
+This was a special event for the Project Manager for Maneuver Ammunition Systems and the Army's Maneuver Center of Excellence, as it was an opportunity to showcase the Enhanced Performance Round's capabilities.
 With an M16 loaded with M855A1 ammo, Harbison fired a perfect 200 points in the Coast Guard Trophy Match, which is 20 shots fired from the sitting position at 200 yards, finishing 17th out of 365 competitors.
 He also scored a perfect 100 on the final string of ten shots during the Air Force Cup Trophy Match, fired at 600 yards from the prone position, which is 10 shots in a row within the 12-inch, 10-point ring at 600 yards with combat ammunition.
-Harbison was happy with the performance of the EPR, with his scores showing that the Army's newest general purpose round is accurate enough to go toe-to-toe in the competition with the best ammo that can be bought or hand-loaded.
-Harbison even said, "I don't think I could have scored any higher if I was using match-grade competition ammunition."
+Harbison was happy with the EPR's performance, with his scores showing that the Army's newest general-purpose round is accurate enough to go toe-to-toe with the best ammo available, whether bought or hand-loaded.
+Harbison even said, "I don't think I could have scored any higher if I [were] using match-grade competition ammunition."
 The M855A1 was not fired from 1:7 in rifled barrels used in standard Army rifles, but special Army Marksmanship Unit (AMU) match-grade 1:8 in rifled barrels, which produce more accurate results when firing 62-grain rounds.

 From fielding in June 2010 to September 2012, Alliant Techsystems delivered over 350 million M855A1 Enhanced Performance Rounds.